honeycombio/beeline-nodejs/docs/API.md

 span within the context of calling `spanFn`.
 Outside of `spanFn` the current span is unchanged.
 The newly created span is passed as the only argument to `spanFn` (to be used in `finishSpan` below.)

-Async spans are the norm within the beeline-packaged instrumentation, and you should use them for all asynchronous operations.
+Async spans are the norm within the beeline-packaged instrumentation, and you should use them for all asynchronous operations&mdash;e.g. if the child might end outside its parent's bounds.

 example: